zynksoftware/Zynk-Workflow/docs/_documentation/Developer-Connector/Build-Solution.md

 See [Common Task Settings](common-task-settings)

 ## Examples
-You can find an example of how to use this task in the[Developer Connector](713-developer-connector) article.
+You can find an example of how to use this task in the [Developer Connector](developer-connector) article.